rust-lang/rustc-dev-guide/src/query.md

 - This keeps going further and further back until we wind up doing the actual parsing.

-However, that vision is not fully realized.
-Still, big chunks of the compiler (for example, generating MIR) work exactly like this.
+Although this vision is not fully realized, large sections of compiler (for example, generating [MIR](mir/)) currently work exactly like this.

 ### Invoking queries